albertski/acts_as_ocenieable/README.md

-# Acts as Oceniable
+# Acts as Ocenieable

-Acts as Oceniable is a Ruby Gem written for adding ratings to Rails/Active models.
+Acts as Ocenieable is a Ruby Gem written for adding ratings to Rails/Active models.
 Ocenie in Polish means rating or review.

+## Why Ocenieable

+Acts as Ocenieable gem provides an easy way to give different ratings based on the ActiveRecord Model.
+For example, your movie reviews may have directing and acting review categories, but your app review will not have those.
+Also, within your ActiveRecord model, you may have different reviews based on a category.
+For example, a science fiction book may have different rating categories vs. a non-fiction book.

 ## Installation